 Aristotle was born in Stagira, Greece, in 384 BC.
-He was sent to be a student at Plato's Academy, and eventually becomes a teacher himself there.
+He was sent to be a student at Plato's Academy, and eventually became a teacher there himself.
 He was the tutor of Alexander the Great.
 When Plato died, and Aristotle was not chosen to take over Plato's Academy, he formed his own school in Athens called the Lyceum.
 Aristotle wrote about almost everything, including medicine, physics, astronomy, biology, law, logic, and government, to name a few.
 Many of his writings form the basis of Western thought.

 He knows that we see the moon by the light of the sun, how the phases of the moon occur and understands how eclipses work.
 (The Greeks had known this for a while.)